AlessandroPrataviera/AlessandroPrataviera_CrawfordHeidinger_Assignment2_CSCI2020U/README.md

 can open our code in the IDE and run our program however there is a certain order that it must be done in.
 Firstly, out server class must be run so that it can look
 for connections and then you can run the Main class so then the client will connect to the server, and you will be able to share you files!

-Steps to use the spam detector:
+Steps to use the file sharer OPTION 1:
 1. Compile the code in an IDE and run in the specific order
 2. Then click on a file to be uploaded/downloaded
-3. Inside the Menu Bar labelled "Options" and perform the task you wish to do.
+3. Inside the Menu Bar labelled "File" and perform the task you wish to do.

+Steps to use the file sharer OPTION 2:
+1. navigate to out/production/ in the terminal
+2. run server with command "java sample.Server"
+3. run as many clients with separate terminals with command "java sample.Main"

 Resources